SouradeepB12/project-repo/README.md

 # ML-ADS
-Machine Learning based Anomaly Detection Algorithm for ICS dataset
+Machine Learning based Anomaly Detection Algorithm for ICS datasets

 In this project, we will be applying Multinomial Logistic Regression, Naïve Bayes Classifier and Neural Network algorithms for solving a multi-class classification problem, along with Principal